 * Be aware that websites are primarily in Greek and often not dependable, since information is incomplete and not updated on a continuing basis.
 It is advised that you visit the office in person or call.

-New Greek Citizenship Code (in Greek)
+Greek Citizenship Code from 2010 (in Greek): Ruled unconstitutional

 English translation of new Greek Citizenship Code (done in my private time, not available to the public)